Bible Insights | CafeLogos.org

 Because Jesus preexisted, He was with the Father in the beginning and is the person God is addressing in Genesis; “let us make man in our image.”
 This is not inconsistent with the teachings in the Midrash who equate the “Mimra” with the Messiah who pre-existed with God.

 OBJECTION #3 - The New Testament contradicts the teachings of the Torah.
-The Torah clearly teaches the following of the Law, in order to receive the blessings of prosperity and the land of Canaan.
-Yet Paul teaches that the Law brings a curse.
-He teaches that circumcision is nothing and keeping the Sabbath is up to the individual, rather than being necessary for the Jew.
-These views, that of the Tanakh and those of Paul, are utterly incompatible.
-The Torah is agreed upon by both Christians and Jews to be the word of God, and is therefore the measuring reed to determine what else is orthodox; -- and it therefore determines that the NT doesn't pass muster.
+The Torah clearly teaches the following of the Law, in order to receive the blessings of prosperity and the Promised Land.
+Yet Paul teaches that the Law brings a curse; that circumcision is nothing and keeping the Sabbath is up to the individual; and is not something that is required for the Jew.
+Paul’s teaching, and that of the Tanakh and are totally incompatible.
+Both Jews and Christians agree that the Torah is the word of God, and is therefore the standard by which the orthodox is determined; therefore the New Testament doesn't pass the test.

 ANSWER #3 - The New Testament does not contradict the Torah, only in the minds of those who have not been able to properly correlate the distinctions between the Old Covenant and the New.
 God promised His people that when they were returned to their land after the Babylonian captivity, that He would give them a new “everlasting covenant” to replace the Old Covenant that was given through Moses which they broke (Jeremiah 31:31-34).
 Everyone who received this covenant would “know the Lord” (verse 34).
 Therefore there is going to be a difference, a change.